ImperialCardioGenetics/homologous-missense-constraint/create_HMC/README.md

 (example input file: step2/human_pfam_domain_id_uniq_sortaa)

 ### Step 3.
-Get the synthetic SNVs from the file of Step 2 by merging it with all possible missense variants annotated on human proteome (RefSeq).
+Get the synthetic SNVs from the file of Step 2 by merging it with all possible missense variants annotated on human transcripts (version: Refseq Select).

 sample cmd: